perladvent/perldotcom/content/article/use-terminal-colors-to-distinguish-information.md

 Using this program is much quicker than me going to the USPS website to paste numbers into their form.
 It can be better—what I really want to know is if I need to do anything for a this shipment.
 I can read the output to figure that out.
 If it's "Delivered" than I should be fine.
 If not, it can still be lost.
 But reading is hard!
 Adding color to that relieves me of the burden of scanning a whole line of text.
 The program can read the text for me and categorize it with color.

-<?{{mcpan Term::ANSIColor}}> works by outputting [special escape sequences](http://wiki.bash-hackers.org/scripting/terminalcodes) that instruct the (ANSI) terminal to switch colors.
+[Term::ANSIColor]({{<mcpan "Term::ANSIColor">}}) works by outputting [special escape sequences](http://wiki.bash-hackers.org/scripting/terminalcodes) that instruct the (ANSI) terminal to switch colors.
 The new color is in effect until you output the special reset sequence (or change to another color):

 <pre>$ perl -MTerm::ANSIColor=:constants -e 'print RED, "Hello World", RESET'
 <code style="color:red">Hello World</code></pre>